Vehicle classification by propulsion system: MHV - Mild Hybrid Vehicle

 Alternative abbreviation: MHEV (Mild Hybrid Electric Vehicle), Subtype of HEV.
 These are similar to Hybrid Electric Vehicles but can't be driven without the help of internal combustion engine.
-MHV powertrain is usually less complex compared to HEV.
+MHEV powertrain is usually less complex compared to HEV.
 Often Combustion Engine is equipped with compact belt driven 48V starter-generator motor that replaces starter and generator and a 48V battery is added.
 Due to higher voltage, more energy can be recuperated when decelerating or going downhill.
 Electric motor can start the engine with vehicle in gear making take-off with stalled combustion engine smooth and instantaneous.

 48V starter-generator can also be mounted differently and be uncoupled from combustion engine by transmission or clutch.
 This might allow 48V electric motor move the vehicle without starting combustion engine.
 In this case 48V equipped vehicle should be counted as Hybrid Electric Vehicle.